johestephan/VerySimpleHoneypot/README.md

 response can be normal text

 ## Loging
-per default, all events get logged in a "pseudo"-Json style to /var/log/smsids_syslog.log
+per default, all events get logged into syslog using a 'Leef' compliant format